From prehistoric cave paintings to contemporary artworks

 Contemporary

-From Minimalism’s boxes, slabs, and baths of light to conceptual scores, performances, postmodern quotation, and today’s digital and global practices, contemporary art expands what art can be and how it circulates.
-Artists fabricate industrial units, wire fluorescent tubes, stage actions, print photo-texts, bend steel and titanium, edit video essays, model virtual worlds, weave recycled materials, and distribute work through screens and networks as readily as through galleries—shifting emphasis from object to idea, perception, identity, politics, and systems that shape lived experience.
+From Minimalism’s plain boxes and fields of light, through conceptual art, performance, video, and the global digital practices of today, contemporary art constantly expands what art can be and how it reaches its audience.
+Artists work for an international network of patrons, including museums, biennials, private collectors, public commissions, and online audiences, addressing themes such as identity, politics, ecology, and the systems that shape modern life.
+They fabricate industrial units, wire fluorescent tubes, stage actions in public space, print photo-texts, bend steel and titanium, edit video essays, model virtual worlds, weave recycled materials, and distribute their work through screens and networks as readily as through galleries, shifting the emphasis from finished object to idea, experience, and engagement.